-Dennis R. Fedewa was elected Delta Township Trustee in November, 2012 and is serving his first term.
-Born in Lansing, Trustee Fedewa is a 20 + year Delta Township resident.
-He has a B.A. degree from Michigan State University in Public Administration and a M.A. degree in Public Administration from Western Michigan University.
+Dennis Fedewa was elected Delta Township Trustee in November 2012 and is serving his second term, having been re-elected in November 2016.
+Born in Lansing, Trustee Fedewa is a 25-year Delta Township resident.
+He has a B.A. degree from Michigan State University in Public Administration, and an M.A. degree in Public Administration from Western Michigan University.

 Mr. Fedewa has over 35 years of fiscal and executive management experience in state government.
-He is a former administrative Deputy Director for the Michigan Department of Natural Resources and Director of Budget, Finance and Administration for the Michigan Department of Environmental Quality, where he managed budgets exceeding $500 million and environmental bond programs of $1.5 billion.
-Prior to that, Trustee Fedewa served in the Michigan Legislature as a fiscal analyst responsible for the $11 billion annual State School Aid legislation that appropriates financial assistance to Michigan’s local K-12 school districts.
+He is a former Deputy Director for the Michigan Department of Natural Resources, and Director of Budget, Finance, and Administration for the Michigan Department of Environmental Quality, where he managed budgets exceeding $500 million, and environmental bond programs of $1.5 billion.
+Prior to this, Trustee Fedewa served in the Michigan Legislature as a Fiscal Analyst responsible for the $11 billion annual State School Aid legislation that appropriates financial assistance to Michigan’s local K-12 school districts.
 He is also a former member of the Michigan Aeronautics Commission.

-- Revitalize our East Saginaw Hwy. commercial corridor
+- Revitalize the East Saginaw Highway commercial corridor

 - Promote job growth and encourage smart business development